wfjm/w11/doc/README_known_issues.md

 ### V0.73-3 {[issue #11](https://github.com/wfjm/w11/issues/11)} -- dmscnt and dmcmon disabled in Vivado based flows
 #### Original Issue
-The 'state number generator' code in `pdp11_sequencer` causes in vivado 2016.1 (and .2) that the main FSM isn't re-coded anymore, which has high impact on achievable clock rate.
+The 'state number generator' code in `pdp11_sequencer` causes in Vivado 2016.1 (and .2) that the main FSM isn't re-coded anymore, which has high impact on achievable clock rate.
 The two optional debug units depending on the state number, `dmscnt` and `dmcmon`, are therefore currently deactivated in